-Estimated Value of the proposed 2022 LTI Award Performance Rights to Directors lan Lusted A\$ Graham Dowland A\$ Total (A\$)
+Estimated Value of the proposed 2024 LTI Award Performance Rights to Directors lan Lusted A\$ Graham Dowland A\$ Total A\$

-Tranche 1 63,202 52,049 115,251
+Tranche 1 \$7,232 \$7,637 \$14,869

-Tranche 2 122,067 100,526 222,593
+Tranche 2 \$13,897 \$14,871 \$28,768

-Tranche 3 209,696 172,691 382,387
+Tranche 3 \$23,256 \$26,527 \$49.783

-Total 394,965 325,265 720,231
+Total \$44,385 \$49,035 \$93,420

-- (k) the Performance Rights will be issued on a date which will be no later than 3 years after the date of this Meeting, unless otherwise extended by way of ASX granting a waiver to the Listing Rules; - (I) the Performance Rights will be issued for no cash consideration; - (m) no funds will be raised from the issue of the Performance Rights; - (n) the number of Performance Rights that have previously been issued to Mr Lusted and Mr Dowland (or their nominee(s)) under the Plan and the average acquisition price paid by Mr Lusted and Mr Dowland (or their nominee(s)) for those Performance Rights is set out in Annexure A to this Explanatory Memorandum.
-The terms and conditions, including the performance hurdles, for the prior awards of Performance Rights to Mr Lusted and Mr Dowland are detailed in the 2018, 2019, 2020 and 2021 Remuneration Reports; - (o) details of any securities issued under the Plan have or will be published in the annual report of the Company for the period in which they were issued, along with a statement that approval for the issue was obtained under Listing Rule 10.14; - (p) any additional persons covered by Listing Rule 10.14 who become entitled to participate in the Plan after these Resolutions are approved and who were not named in this Notice will not participate until approval is obtained under that rule; and - (g) a voting exclusion statement applies to these Resolutions as set out in the Notice.
+- (j) the Performance Rights will be issued on a date which will be no later than 3 years after the date of this Meeting, unless otherwise extended by way of ASX granting a waiver to the Listing Rules. - (k) the Performance Rights will be issued for no cash consideration. - (I) no funds will be raised from the issue of the Performance Rights. - (m) there is no loan that will be made to Mr Lusted or Mr Dowland in relation to the acquisition of the Performance Rights - (n) the number of Performance Rights that have previously been issued to Mr Lusted and Mr Dowland (or their nominee(s)) under the Plan (including previous versions of the Plan) and the average acquisition price paid by Mr Lusted and Mr Dowland (or their nominee(s)) for those

+Performance Rights is set out in Annexure A to this Explanatory Memorandum.
+The terms and conditions, including the performance hurdles, for the prior awards of Performance Rights to Mr Lusted and Mr Dowland are detailed in the 2018 to 2023 Remuneration Reports.

+- (o) details of any securities issued under the Plan have or will be published in the annual report of the Company for the period in which they were issued, along with a statement that approval for the issue was obtained under Listing Rule 10.14. - (p) any additional persons covered by Listing Rule 10.14 who become entitled to participate in the Plan after these Resolutions are approved and who were not named in this Notice will not participate until approval is obtained under that rule. - (q) a voting exclusion statement applies to these Resolutions as set out in the Notice.